AIAUSA/goaia-home/_content/careers/international-intern.md

     block: title
     Title: Invest one year of your life internationally with Athletes in Action in East Asia, Jamaica, Puerto Rico, or South Africa.
   section_title: Main Title
-- template: two-column
+- template: two-columns
-  block: two-column
+  block: two-columns
   one:
   - template: text
     block: text